OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/collaboration-is-difficult-let-s-do-more-of-it.md

 In June 2017, GOV.Pay and GOV.Notify were available only to local authorities taking part in carefully curated pilot projects.
 In June this year their use was thrown open to any local authorities to use.
 With 60 of them taking up the use of GOV.Notify

-Perhaps the most exciting development is collaborative work between local authorities and the GOV.Pay team to see how the product can be developed
+Perhaps the most exciting development is collaborative work between local authorities and the GOV.Pay team to see how the product can be developed to fill the gap between taking payments and reconciling these in

 ## Local Digital Fund